Quantum Vacuum energy as the origin of Gravity: Adding matter: the model re-examined and the Hubble Tension

-Based on the above analysis of our scenario, let us comment on the possible implications for the very early Universe.
-Henceforth, by ``early Universe" we mean around the time $\tmin$, where the expansion phase begins.
-Recall in our model, time $t$ actually extends to $t= -\infty$, and this is the earliest Universe.
-The salient features of the evolution of $a(t)$ from $t= -\infty$ to $t=+\infty$ is essentially the same as for the pure vacuum energy case, described in the last paragraph of the last section.
+Based on the above analysis, let us comment on the possible implications for the very early universe in our model.
+Henceforth, by ``early universe" we mean around the time $\tmin$, where the universe is hottest and the expansion phase begins.
+Recall in our model, time $t$ actually extends to $t= -\infty$, and this is the earliest universe.
+The salient features of the evolution of $a(t)$ from $t= -\infty$ to $t=+\infty$ is essentially the same as for the pure vacuum energy case, i.e. the \darkuniverse~ described in the last paragraph of the last section, and this justifies viewing the \darkuniverse ~ as a skeleton of our universe based only on the Vacuum.
 Namely at $t=-\infty$, $a(t) = \infty$ and starts to decrease until it reaches $\amin$ at time $\tmin$, then begins to increase back to $\infty$ as $t \to +\infty$.
 At no time in this evolution is $a=0$, again avoiding geometric curvature singularities.
-There is no singular Big Bang at any time, rather at time $\tmin$ the universe is hottest since the redshift $z$ is at its maximum.
-The quantity $t_0 - \tmin$ does not represent the age of the Universe, but rather the time elapsed since the scale factor was at its minimum.
-The age of the Universe is actually infinite, which we find appealing, since the Universe does not originate from an incomprehensible singularity at $a=0$.
-As described above for the case of only Vacuum energy, the time evolution of the Universe is better described as a back and forth swing of a pendulum, where the bottom of the swing occurs at $a(\tmin) = \amin$, and we are currently on an upswing.
+There is no {\it singular} Big Bang at any time, rather at time $\tmin$ the universe is hottest since the redshift $z$ is at its maximum.
+The quantity $t_0 - \tmin \approx 13.7$ billion years, does not represent the age of the universe, but rather the time elapsed since the scale factor was at its minimum.
+The age of this model universe is actually infinite, which we find appealing, since the universe does not originate from an incomprehensible singularity at $a=0$.
+As described above for the \darkuniverse, the time evolution of the universe is better described as a back and forth swing of a pendulum, where the bottom of the swing occurs at $a(\tmin) = \amin$, and we are currently on an upswing.
+All the energy of the hot universe at time $\tmin$ was accumulated during the downswing, thus such a universe was {\it not created out of nothing}, since the Vacuum is not nothing; it is something with a ground state energy density that is a source of energy, if not the original source of all energy in the Universe.